22anirudhk/Clean-Tab-Theme/README.md

 Note:
 - Check the github link once in a while to see if any updates have been pushed.
 (Or you can donate some money to help get it on chrome webstore :)

-If you have any suggestions, just email capitalriceusa@gmail.com.
+If you have any suggestions, just email me.

 Hope you like it!